-India ranks fifth amongst the wind energy producing countries of the world after China, US, Germany and Spain.
+India ranks fifth amongst the wind energy producing countries of the world after Germany, Spain, USA and China.

 On shore wind power potential in India has been assessed at 45000 MW.
 Exhaustive wind resource assessment has been carried out in more than 555 stations spread over 20 States in the country.
 Around 221 Wind Monitoring stations have indicated wind power density of more than 200 W/m2 at 50 m above ground level.
 Wind farms have been installed in 10 States.
 More than 95% of installed wind power capacity belongs to Private Sector.